 We want nothing but the best for our families.
 When it comes to making the immensely difficult decision to hand over the care of a family member to a nursing home, you want to know they are in caring and compassionate hands.
 Yet, no matter how hard you search, no matter how fantastic the facility seems, nursing home abuse can still happen.
 It can happen anywhere, in any type of facility.

-You do have the power to fight back against nursing home abuse, and the law firm of Jonathan R. Brockman, P.C. can help.
-Our experienced legal team will take your concerns seriously, conduct an investigation into the abuse, and use the legal system to hold the responsible parties accountable.
+You do have the power to fight back against nursing home abuse, and law firm of Jonathan R. Brockman, P.C. can help.
+Our experienced Carrollton nursing home abuse attorneys will take your concerns seriously, conduct an investigation into the abuse, and use the legal system to hold the responsible parties accountable.

 Nursing home abuse is a complicated matter.
 It isn’t as simple as a caregiver “roughing” up a patient, although that is typically what comes to mind when people think of abuse.
 Nursing home abuse can be a complex pattern of behaviors that harms or injures an elderly resident in several different ways.